anishaga/anishaga/README.md

 <div>
   <pre>
-  🏢 I'm a software developer with 9 months of experience at ION Trading.
+  🏢 I'm a software engineer with 2+ YOE at ION Trading.
   💼 In my role, I've been involved in developing low-latency, multithreaded back-office trading solutions.
   🚀 I'm passionate about leveraging technology to optimize manual effort in trading activities.
   📈 Alongside my work, I've gained experience in financial markets.